PaulaRybicka0114/challenge_portfolio_paulinarybicka/README.md

 ![image](https://github.com/PaulaRybicka0114/challenge_portfolio_paulinarybicka/blob/main/T6S18.png?raw=true)

-**19. Wyświetl imię i nazwisko aktora o id 4 i tytuł filmu, w którym zagrał**
+**19. Display the name of the actor with id 4 and the title of the film he played in**

 SELECT name, surname, title